S.Africa's ANC secretary general says call to change central bank mandate is "overreach" - EWN

-JOHANNESBURG, June 20 South Africa's ruling African National Congress secretary general, Gwede Mantashe, described a call for the reserve bank monetary policy to be changed as "Public Protector overreach" on Tuesday.
+JOHANNESBURG, June 20 (Reuters) - South Africa's ruling African National Congress secretary general, Gwede Mantashe, described a call for the reserve bank monetary policy to be changed as "Public Protector overreach" on Tuesday.

 Public Protector Busisiwe Mkhwebane, head of South Africa's constitutionally mandated anti-graft watchdog, called on Monday for the central bank's mandate of maintaining currency and price stability to be changed, saying the bank should act in the interests of empowering ordinary citizens.